-Waldorf is proud of it's efforts to assist first year students to transition and adjust to life in university communities.
-Waldorf has a First-Year Experience (FYE) hall-Johnson Hall for the men and London Hall for the women.
-The First-Year Experience Coordinator is also the FYE Area Coordinator.
-There are many exciting social and educational activities and events specially designed for our first year students in the First-Year Residence Hall.
+Waldorf is proud of its efforts to assist first year students to transition and adjust to life in university communities.
+Waldorf has a First-Year Experience (FYE) Hall-Johnson Hall for the men and London Hall for the women.
+There are many exciting social and educational activities and events specially designed for our first-year students in the First-Year Experience Hall.